Things To Do in Ruidoso

 45 min drive

 Over 21,000 ancient petroglyphs along an easy trail.
-One of the largest petroglyph sites in the Southwest. $5 entry.
+One of the largest petroglyph sites in the Southwest. $7 per vehicle.
+The visitor center is closed Tuesdays and Wednesdays.

 Dining & Drinks